-If you want to use the PS5 DualSense controller on a PC to play your favorite games, it’s relatively easy to do so.
+If you've ever wanted to use a PS5 DualSense controller on a PC to play your favorite games, it’s relatively easy to do so.
+Though the benefits of using mouse and keyboard are clear, particularly in FPS games, there are some genres that just play better with a controller, and Sony's pad is a great option.

-The PS5 DualSense controller is super comfortable to hold, and it’s nice to get a bit of extra mileage out of your gamepads when you can.
+The PS5 DualSense controller, one of the best controllers for PC, is super comfortable to hold, and it’s nice to get a bit of extra mileage out of your gamepads when you can.
 It’s also nice to play some PC games with a controller instead of a mouse and keyboard, especially if you’ve got your rig setup in your living room.

 The controller works both wired and wirelessly if your PC supports Bluetooth, and you’ll need a USB-C to USB-A lead if you plan on using the controller wired.
 If your PC has a USB-C input, you can also use a USB-C to USB-C lead.